gravitational/teleport/docs/architecture.md

 1. TSH client or TSH agent generate OpenSSH keypair and forward generated public key and username, password and second factor token that are entered by user to the proxy.
 2. Proxy forwards reuqest to the auth server.
-3. If auth server accepts credentials, it generates a new certificate signed by it's user CA and sends it back to the proxy.
+3. If auth server accepts credentials, it generates a new certificate signed by its user CA and sends it back to the proxy.
 4. Proxy

 **Security note:** Unlike in SSH proxying, in web mode Teleport Proxy terminates the traffic